- PRP O-Shot (Orchid shot with Platelet Rich Plasma for Urinary Incontinence and Sexual Health) Vancouver BC

 - Academic References

-PRP O-Shot (Orgasm shot with Platelet Rich Plasma for Sexual Health) Vancouver BC
+PRP O-Shot (Orchid shot with Platelet Rich Plasma for Urinary Incontinence and Sexual Health) Vancouver BC

 - This new regenerative treatment uses natural growth factors for healing and rejuvenation of the female urogenital system.